hakirawr01/app-dev/README.md

 Here are some movies and series that I personally love and would re-watch again!

 # **Favorite Movies**
--[] Un/Happy For You
+<body>-[] Un/Happy For You
     : *Un/Happy for You* is a 2024 Philippine romantic drama film directed by Petersen Vargas from a story and screenplay written by Kookai Labayen and Crystal San Miguel, with Simon Lloyd Arciaga and Jen Chuaunsu as the co-writers.
-It stars Joshua Garcia and Julia Barretto in their comeback film after four years since they last acted together in Block Z.[2] The film is about how ex-lovers navigate feelings of anguish and deep affection with someone who once held a special place in their hearts.
+It stars Joshua Garcia and Julia Barretto in their comeback film after four years since they last acted together in Block Z.[2] The film is about how ex-lovers navigate feelings of anguish and deep affection with someone who once held a special place in their hearts.</body>
 -[X] Inside Out 2
     : A sequel that features Riley entering puberty and experiencing brand new, more complex emotions as a result.
 As Riley tries to adapt to her teenage years, her old emotions try to adapt to the possibility of being replaced.
 -[X] Toy Story 2